CSC207-UofT/course-project-sports-agents/phase2/design_document.md

 `DataContainer` classes do not violate the single responsibility principle by storing statistics and fantasy league information.

+### Walkthrough
+The user requests the statistic for a player by entering their input on the command line.
+The `CLIPresenter` class (an interface adapter) acts as the Presenter by accepting the input and implementing the `Presenter` interface, which is the input boundary.
+The `SportsApp` class (another interface adapter) is the controller, and uses the `InputParser` class (another interface adapter) to parse the input.
+The `CommandManager` class (a Use Case) acts as the Use Case Interactor and selects the specific Use Case to perform the task - for this command, that is the `PlayerStatManagerFacade` Use Case which delegates to the appropriate sport's PlayerStatManager Use Case.
+The `DataContainer` interface gives the Use Case access to data externally, acting as the Data Access Interface.
+The `CSVDataContainer` implements the `DataContainer` interface and is the Data Access class (a framework or driver).
+The file's data is converted into `Player` objects (an Entity), and the Use Case interacts with those entities to find the relevant statistic.
+The Use Case returns the string output with the needed information, the output is passed to the `Presenter` interface which now acts as output boundary, and the `CLIPresenter` updates the Command line with the new information.

 ## Design Patterns
 We implemented the Command design pattern almost word-for-word from the example